 Non-Core Vaccinations are categorized as optional vaccines.
 They are typically recommended by one of our vets based on the amount of exposure your pup is at risk based on interactions and geographic regions.
 These types of vaccinations are generally less effective than that of Core vaccines.

 Lyme disease is a little trickier to detect on dogs than it is on humans for there is no visual aid such as the “bull’s-eye rash” that occurs on human skin that can be spotted on the dog.
 Any dog that goes outside especially in the PA area is at risk.

 Leptospirosis is a zoonotic disease that is caused by the presence of bacteria.
 The bacteria are usually present in infected water or soil.
 The most common clinical signs that your dog will exhibit are vomiting, diarrhea, lethargy and in severe cases liver failure.
 This disease can be spread from dogs to humans.

-Bordetella is commonly known as Kennel Cough and is a highly contagious respiratory disease which causes inflammation in the trachea and bronchi.
+Bordetella is commonly known as Kennel Cough and is a highly contagious respiratory disease which causes inflammation of the trachea and bronchi.
 A dog is susceptible to the disease merely by sniffing an infected dog.
-A dry hacking cough, sneezing and nasal discharge are the most common clinical signs of Bordetella.
+A dry hacking cough, sneezing, and nasal discharge is the most common clinical signs of Bordetella.